d-bl/MAE-gf/docs/counting-snow/index.md

 With 4 pairs we have 4x3x2=24 ways to reorder them.
 We generated 13 permutations in the top row.
 Each permutation without bd and/or bp has flipped/rotated versions that are not generated.
 What remains are 13 family heads.
-By bending the generated pairs we can create valid pair diagrams.
+By bending the generated pairs we can create valid pair diagrams as family members.
 Swapping starts and/or ends means interfering with another family.
 So far we show only some members for some families.